vsrinivas/fuchsia/development/languages/fidl/reference/compiler.md

 ## Limitations

-For the `cpp` backend, the generated `.h` file must be incluable as `#include <fuchsia/cpp/$LIBRARY_NAME.h>`, where `$LIBRARY_NAME` is the name of the corresponding FIDL library.
+For the `cpp` backend, the generated `.h` file must be includeable as `#include <fuchsia/cpp/$LIBRARY_NAME.h>`, where `$LIBRARY_NAME` is the name of the corresponding FIDL library.
 Typically, that means that the `--output-base` flag will have the value `$INCLUDE_BASE/fuchsia/cpp/$LIBRARY_NAME`, where